xJohnnyrl/bbs-auto-farmer/README.md

 > That means things might not be the cleanest, most optimized, or follow perfect structure — but hey, it works.
 > Feel free to explore, learn from it, fork it, send updates, just don’t expect enterprise-level architecture 😅.

+## Updating

+To update you will need to uninstall the old version and install the new one.
+You can uninstall by searching "add or remove program" on the windows search bar and search for bbs.

 ## Features

 - **Retry Stage**: Automate story quest retries with orb/ticket management